With Open Air Feeling through the Ötztal Valley

 BMW 440i XDRIVE CONVERTIBLE M SPORT TO TEST FOR FREE

-Feeling the headwind, conquering impressive mountain passes and enjoying breathtaking views – in summer 2018, guests of the 5-star hotel Das Central can test-drive the BMW 440i xDrive Convertible M Sport at no cost and experience pure driving pleasure on the most scenic routes in the Ötztal Valley.
+Feeling the headwind, conquering impressive mountain passes and enjoying breathtaking views – this summer, guests of the 5-star hotel Das Central can test-drive the BMW 440i xDrive Convertible M Sport at no cost and experience pure driving pleasure on the most scenic routes in the Ötztal Valley.

 The most scenic routes with the BMW-Convertible

 TOURING TIPS IN THE ÖTZTAL VALLEY AND SURROUNDINGS

 With the Timmelsjoch High Alpine Road, one of the best-known mountain pass routes of the Alps awaits you.
 The drive across the 2,509 m high Timmelsjoch through the Ötztal glacier world into the South Tyrolean vineyards of Passeier Valley remains an unforgettable experience.
 On the highest mountain pass in the Eastern Alps you’ll find spectacular viewpoints and can experience a journey through the vegetation zones – from lush alpine meadows and blooming alpine roses to barren alpine landscapes with snowfields at the height of summer.
 Plenty of bends make for an unforgettable driving experience and are an insider’s tip for rides with the convertible, motorbike and racing cycle.
 Don’t forget to put in a stop at the Top Mountain Motorcycle Museum at the toll station of the Timmelsjoch High Alpine Road.
 In Europe’s highest-located motorbike museum around 170 precious gems are on show for two-wheeler nostalgics.

 DRIVING TIME (Sölden-St. Leonhard in Passeier): approx. 1.5 h